forestdb/forestdb.org/models/lxz-chinese-scope.md

 }
 ~~~~

-As the cost for utterances increases, the endorsement rate of ambiguous sentences decreases in surface scope condition decreases while it remains steady in the inverse scope condition.
-Given that children also have a lower endorsement rate in the surface scope condition, it seems that generating a non-null utternance is more effortful for children.
+As the cost for utterances increases, the endorsement rate of ambiguous sentences decreases in the surface scope condition while it remains steady in the inverse scope condition.
+Given that children also have a lower endorsement rate in the surface scope condition, it seems that generating a non-null utterance is more effortful for children.

 #### QUDs

-The QUDs in Chinese model is tuned in the same way as in the English model.
+The QUDs in the Chinese model are tuned in the same way as in the English model.
 Similar to the English model, the endorsement rates in experiment 1 and experiment 2 are most similar to the empirical results from children when QUDs are concerned with 'all' or 'none'.
 The results suggest that children's endorsement might be related to their under-developing ability of number and counting.

 #### State Prior